 Broad sets of applicability.

 Wireless LAN (WLAN) continues to gain momentum, demonstrating that it has become an important and sometimes indispensable aspect of people's daily lives.
 The global pandemic has shown the crucial role of Wi-Fi in strengthening social and economic resilience by enabling remote work and learning, telemedicine, and maintaining connections among people and things across the globe.
+Below are illustrations of broad sets of applicability for the improvements that are envisioned for the 802.11bn project.

 A study conducted by the Wi-Fi Alliance® [1] predicts that the global Wi-Fi economy will reach almost $5 trillion by 2025 (150% rise from 2018) with residential Wi-Fi estimated to be worth $2.2 trillion and enterprise Wi-Fi estimated at a value of $1.6 trillion.
 These traditional markets support an increasing number of applications that require highly reliable connectivity, especially in terms of latency, jitter, and throughput.
 This includes collaborative tools such as high-quality video conferencing, edge compute and gaming.